-Those staff who take on the responsibility to support pupils with medical conditions will receive sufficient and suitable training, and will achieve the necessary level of competency before doing so.
+Those staff who take on the responsibility to support pupils with medical conditions will receive sufficient and suitable training and will achieve the necessary level of competency before doing so.

-Teachers will take into account the needs of pupils with medical conditions that they teach.
+Teachers will consider the needs of pupils with medical conditions that they teach.
 All staff will know what to do and respond accordingly when they become aware that a pupil with a medical condition needs help.

-3.4 Parents
+3.4 PARENTS